knoup/xviii/README.md

 Items of Note
 -----------------------

- *This file may be incomplete or outdated.
-A complete revision of this file is due.

  *There is code for random menu wallpapers.
-My personal collection is nearly 30MB in size, and thus I won't upload it on Github for the time being.
+My personal collection is nearly 30MB in size, and thus I won't upload it on Github.
 However, you are free to place your own images in the dir assets/gfx/backgrounds.

 General
 -------